-The Headteacher will ensure parents and older pupils are fully informed of the security arrangements and should be encouraged to help.
+The Headteacher will ensure parents and older pupils are fully informed of the security arrangements and parents should be encouraged to Comply with the security arrangements and report any security concerns to the Headteacher.

 Each school undertakes an annual review of security risk and undertakes regular routine security checks.
 Advice is obtained from the health and safety consultant on security matters and all crimes are reported to the Police.
-The Headteacher reports regularly to the Board of Directors.
+The Headteacher reports regularly to the Local Governing Committee.